"Wait. Wait forever... The seal for No.3 will be removed."

 - Idle RPG chatrooms are counterintuitive chatrooms,where you gain experience (and levels) for not saying or doing anything in the chat room.
 Typing anything in the chat room will typically cause you to lose all experience you've gained since the last level.

-- To get the good ending of the online game Seven Minutes, you have to wait seven minutes in the starting room without touching that cool-looking blue flame.
-Touching it or trying to leave the starting room at any point locks you into the bad ending no matter how many rooms you try to clear after that.
+- To get the good ending of the online game Seven Minutes, you have to wait seven minutes in the starting room after touching that cool-looking blue flame.
+Leaving the starting room at any point locks you into the bad ending no matter how many rooms you try to clear after that.

 - This is half of a puzzle early in Illusion of Gaia.
 One room in the Larai Cliffs has a floor of gold tiles, and when Will plays his flute, one tile glows.
 Will must then stand on that tile for several seconds before a door opens in the southern wall.